 Writing about your mistakes or troubles does not make you weak.
-Instead you will be seen as a regular human who overcome every challenge.
-You will motivate and educated new artists.
+Instead, you will be seen as a regular human who overcomes every challenge.
+You will motivate and educate new artists.

-Another topic you can write about are the supplies that you have used throughout the years.
+Another topic you can write about is the supplies that you have used throughout the years.

 Share your thoughts about them.
-Include the positive and negatives of the tools.
+Include the positives and negatives of the tools.

 Share information about how to care for the supplies.

 Artists are always looking for advice on how to better themselves.
 Providing information on the tools you use will help them to make better decisions.

 If you want to sell art online you will have to spend time promoting your fine art projects.